 Students explore the arts through the theme of identity.
 Students are exposed to a variety of different media including painting, printmaking and of course drawing.
 We begin by completing a more complex unit on the elements of art and a review of drawing techniques.
 We work on surrealist self portraits while studying the work on Frida Kahlo.
 We study linear perspective and work on monochromatic self portraits.
 We write artist statements in preparation for next years high school applications.

 Exploring the Mediums of Art – Artist as Experimenter

 Students work on more mixed media projects.
+One of our student’s projects was highlighted in a New York Times article from 2020.
 Past projects have included giant Post-it Note murals, illustrated limericks in the style of Shel Silverstein, create your own font projects, positive message font posters inspired by the work of Anthony Burril and our Forty Faces project where students stamp thumbprints with paint, find faces in the thumbprints and create a background about that character.